simple-salesforce/simple-salesforce/README.rst

 Using Bulk
 ----------

 You can use this library to access Bulk API functions.
+Batchsizes can be set using the batchsize argument.
+By default, the batchsize is set to 10000.
+This argument is only implemented for the insert,update,upsert,delete, and hard_delete bulk methods.

 Create new records: